erin-rtfm/Deeni/README.md

 ### [Sounds and Spelling](https://github.com/erin-rtfm/Deeni/blob/master/Cirriculum/Chapter%200:%20Introduction%20and%20Basics/Sounds%20and%20Spelling.md) topic
 * Nasalization:
-  * Write a preliminary explanation of nasalization.
   * Provide voice samples.
 * Glottal stops:
   * Write a preliminary explanation of glottal stops.
+(Feel free to research on, but not copy, Wikipedia.)
   * Provide voice samples.
 * Constants:
   * Collect the list of consonants from the [Siletz Langauge](http://www.siletzlanguage.org/additional-materials.php?category=18) website.